cctester/pydtc/README.md

 This pacakge provides various tools to perform task on data, in easy and efficient manner; more modules could be added into the tools collection with development.

-1. universal way to connect most database softwares via JDBC, using Fast/Batch load technology to speed up the temporary table creation and query; as well as functions to convert clob into string or save the blob into specified file.
+1. universal way to connect most database softwares via JDBC (include kerberos auth for Hive), using Fast/Batch load technology to speed up the temporary table creation and query; as well as functions to convert clob into string or save the blob into specified file.